What is Collaborate?

 - Audio Setup Wizard (pdf)

-Users with Macintosh OS 10.8.4 and above will be asked to use the new Blackboard Collaborate Launcher to join a collaborate session.
+All users will be required to use the new Blackboard Collaborate Launcher to join a collaborate session.
 This will alleviate the issues associated with Java dependencies and the Apple operating system.

 Information for Participants

 The following are some tips for having the optimum experience with Blackboard Collaborate.

 - Always run the audio setup wizard when you enter a session.
 This will verify that all of your equipment (speakers and microphone) are working properly.

 - Make sure that you only launch one session.
 Launching multiple sessions from the same computer can cause problems, including having your computer crash or making your audio echo.
 Make sure that you only open the downloaded session launcher once.